How is yoga nidra different from hypnotherapy?

 How long until I notice a difference?

 From the very first moment you emerge from a yoga nidra session you will feel different.
 Some report feeling calm, rested, alert, or focused, while others report that they feel like something within them has shifted.
 Everyone responds in their own way.
 You are in complete control throughout the session so you need not fear that the experience will be overwhelming or unpleasant.
-At any point in yoga nidra you can return to the safe inner resource space which we will create for you at the start of the session.
 Because you are in control of the session you can trust that whatever the outcome is, it is what your truest self needed.

 What if I hold strong religious beliefs?

 Yoga nidra is not a religious practice in and of itself however it is part of the larger system of yoga which is rooted in Eastern Religions.
 Only you can decide if you are comfortable with that.
-In yoga nidra I set the stage for you to step back and observe yourself; for you to gently unfurl the layers between you and your truest deepest self - your soul if you will.
+In yoga nidra you step back and observe yourself; you gently unfurl the layers between you and your truest deepest self - your soul if you will.
 If that process would be assisted by calling on a spiritual source or higher power in your life then you are of course encouraged to do so.
-If you would like me to incorporate your specific beliefs into your yoga nidra session instead of leaving it open for you to incorporate at your own discretion please discuss this with me prior to your session and we will work together to create a script which meets your needs.

 Is yoga nidra a therapeutic intervention?